nhejazi/hejazi/cran-comments.md

 * There were 0 WARNINGs.

-* There was 1 NOTE:
+* There were 0 NOTEs.
-  * The Title field starts with the package name.

 ## Downstream dependencies
 * Nothing to report.

 ## Additional Notes
-* Updated submission of package, up from version 0.3.0 to 0.4.5
+* Updated submission of package, up from version 0.4.5 to 0.4.7
+* This releases fixes a broken unit test in R 3.5.0